In case of any emergency, call 911

 Weather and Road Condition Resources

-When inclement weather may affect campus K-Staters need to make informed decisions about traveling to campus.
+Read about the university's decision process and policies for inclement weather.
+During winter weather, K-Staters need to make informed decisions about traveling to campus.
 To aid your decision we’ve assembled links to weather and road condition resources for each campus.

 Road Condition Resources